-parameter λ controlling the greediness of choice.
-Figure 3 shows the solution quality of the MILP versus GMM (denoted as GMM-Hard) and GMM- λ with varying λ value.
-GMM-.001 is very close to randomly choosing OCs for the systems and it performs poorly with the limited number of shuffles, indicating that the GMM is an effective heuristic.
-While not clearly seen in this set of experiments, the randomness in GMM- λ leads to a potential of finding better strategies than GMM since GMM-Hard is restricted to a limited strategy space and GMM- λ is not.
+We also tested the solution quality of a variation of GMM, called Soft-GMM or GMM- λ .
+Instead of greedily choosing the OC with minimax expected utility at the stage, we apply a soft-min function [9] with parameter λ controlling the greediness of the next choice.
+Figure 3 shows the solution quality of GMM (denoted as GMM-H) and GMM- λ with varying λ values.
+GMM-.01 is very close to randomly choosing OCs for the systems and performs poorly compared to larger λ values, indicating that GMM is an effective heuristic and performs much better than random assignment.
+Importantly, the randomness in GMM- λ leads to a potential of finding better strategies than GMM since GMM-Hard is restricted to a limited strategy space and GMM- λ is not.
+This can be seen by comparing the results for GMM-Hard and GMM-10 where the latter outperforms the solution quality achieved with GMM-Hard at 8000 and 16000 shuffles.
 We defer further investigation to future work.

-6.2 Comparing Solution for Different Types of Adversaries
+6.2 Comparing Solutions for Different Types of Adversaries

 Our last experiment compares how the optimal strategies for the two adversary models (powerful versus naive) perform in the opposite case.
 Figure 4(a) compares the solution quality of the MILP in Section 4 to Algorithm 2 when the adversary is assumed to know φ with the attacker's utility on the y-axis and the number of systems varied on the x-axis.
-This figure highlights that for the powerful adversary the MILP performs significantly better than Algorithm 2 (except for 5 systems) and shows the importance of considering the adversary's information when devising the defender's strategy φ .
-In Figure 4(b) we compare the solution quality of Algorithm 2 to the MILP when the adversary is assumed have fixed utilities.
-As the figure shows, the improvement in utility is dramatically higher for Algorithm 2 compared to the MILP.
-The reason for this difference lies in Algorithm 2 leveraging the fact the adversary has a fixed preference over OCs and minimizes the value of systems masked with the OC the adversary will attack.
-The MILP, however, minimizes the worst case utility given the adversary may attack any OC and hence, fails to leverage the defender's advantage to a high benefit.
+This figure highlights that for the powerful adversary the MILP performs significantly better than Algorithm 2 (except for 5 systems) and shows the risk of underestimating the adversary's information when devising the defender's strategy φ .

-Figure 4: Solution Quality Comparison (10 OCs) - In (a) we show the solution quality of two strategies (one computed by MILP in Section 4, one computed by Algorithm 2) against a powerful adversary.
+Figure 4: Solution Quality Comparison (10 OCs) - In (a) we show the solution quality of the two types of defender strategies against a powerful adversary.
 In (b) we show the solution quality of the strategies against a naive adversary.